GooTechnologies/learn/tutorials/create/entities-and-transform/index.md

 **Hint**: If you click on an entity in the scene or in the hierarchy panel and press 'S', the camera will focus on that entity

-1. Unfold the 'Transform' item, which is in the same panel as where we changed the name of entity.
-Try it out!
+1. Unfold the 'Transform' item, which is in the same panel as where we changed the name of the entity.
   ![Unfold transform item](unfoldTransform.gif)

 2. Play around with the values to see what happens when you change them.
 As you probably noticed:
-    * The first row of values is for changing the postion of the entity.
+    * The first row of values is for changing the position of the entity.
 This is called **translation**.
-    * The second row of values is for rotating the the entity.
-This is called... * drums *... **rotation**.
+    * The second row of values is for rotating the entity.
+This is called... * drums * ... **rotation**.
     * The last row of values is for changing the dimension of the entity.
 This is called **scale**.
     * The **X, Y and Z** on top represent the coordinates.